yurizhuravel/simple-royalties-api/README.md

 - (2) 100
 - (3) 40

-### Architecture assumptions:
-1. The API will mostly be used not by humans but by other services sending valid json in agreed format and expecting a similar response
-2. The QA or PROD build will be done automatically on a master push by some agent (Jenkins or similar) which knows how to check out Git repos and handle `sbt` commands.
-TODO: add webhooks or actions to trigger the CI, package as a Docker container or suchlike to streamline things a bit
-3. Service metrics collection is not needed for this MVP
-4. We would need to handle the result in a useful way (persist it, or notify some service or a queue etc).
-Out of scope for this task, so just logging the client ID and total commissions amount in this MVP solution
+`TODO Assumption: we need to persist it or notify someone or do something.
+Out of scope for this task, so just logging the client ID and total commissions amount in this MVP solution`
 </details>

 -----------

-## Design notes
+## Description

 This is a Scala 3 service that provides a simple API for royalties calculation, adjusting the commission rates depending on the amount spent.
 The commission is calculated at the following rates: